 Many dogs enjoy this change from the usual silent heeling of traditional obedience as their handlers can clap hands, talk, and whistle to them while on the course without penalty.
 Those who participate in agility trials will recognize the pre-class "walk-through" and the challenge of working with their dog flowing from one station to another.
 Each station has a sign telling you what is required of you and the dog ie; 'Halt Sit", "Left Turn" or "Down Walk Around Dog" - there are 56 different command signs progressing from beginners right up to spectacular.

 Rally combines characteristics of dog agility and traditional obedience into a fun low pressure way to learn something different with your dog.

 Heeling in good position to the last sign to complete a very nice round.

 Features of Rally-O

-Each team is timed and the course includes 12-20 stations depending on the level your trialling at, and is scored by a Judge who watches for a smooth performance as well as skill in following the directions at each station.
+Each team is timed over courses that include 12-26 stations depending on the level your trialling at, and is scored by a Judge who watches for a smooth performance as well as skill in following the directions at each station.

 Levels of difficulty: